-“A CEMETERY UNLIKE ANY OTHER IN THE WORLD, IN A TOWN UNLIKE ANY OTHER IN THE USA..
-AN OPPORTUNITY FOR PIONEERTOWN UNLIKE ANY OTHER TO DATE: PIONEERTOWN PRESERVATION PARK!”
+“A CEMETERY UNLIKE ANY OTHER IN THE WORLD, IN A TOWN UNLIKE ANY OTHER IN THE USA.

-"The Patriots of Pioneertown Preservation Park (P4) will harvest all of the greatest past and present internment designs and technology to allow for maximum use of both space and resources.
-In addition to this, P4 will also incorporate a revolutionary long-term cemetery financing plan by offering, from the start, amenities which present day cemeteries are only starting to offer.
+"The Pioneertown Preservation Park Project (P4) will harvest all of the greatest past and present interment designs and technology to allow for maximum use of both space and resources.
+In addition to this, P4 will also incorporate an innovative long-term cemetery financing plan by offering, from the start, amenities which present day cemeteries are only starting to offer.

-With that all said- I hope that you enjoy Pioneertown Preservation Park!" - K.B.G., FOUNDER & PRESIDENT OF P4.
+With that all said, I hope that you enjoy Pioneertown Preservation Park!"

-There are a lot of different amenities that P4 would like to offer..
+There are a lot of different amenities that P4 would like to offer to its members..

 Your Opinions Matter!